MetaCommunity/mci-dnet-xsd/README-de-setf.md

-          make for an indeterminate amount of inconvenience for the developer -- as with regards to  _reusability_ of this extension -- such that may be weighed against the merits of the methogolody provided, with this extension, for naming and location of system definitions.
+          make for an indeterminate amount of inconvenience for the developer -- as with regards to  _reusability_ of this extension -- such that may be weighed against the merits of the methodology provided, with this extension, for naming and location of system definitions.
 Although any single _methodology_, as of the previous, may be applied as an effective _work around_ for systems distributed to _end